 Pink halite is found close to the surface in brine pools about six to twelve inches under a hard salt ledge.
 Only the halite near the surface of a pool that has been protected against direct sunlight retains its pink/red color.
 Collecting it requires wading through the brine ponds and some physical effort to break through the hard salt crust with a pickaxe or a steel pole to reveal and dislodge the crystal formations found submerged below.

 Collecting equipment is available at a modest rental price at the Searles Lake Gem and Mineral Society’s building in town.
 The two Saturday field trips, The Mud Run and The Blow Hole, cost $15 per vehicle, with Sunday’s Pink Halite field trip costing $20.
 Other events include a lapidary and mineral show.
 For more information on next year’s Gem-O-Rama visit: http://www1.iwvisp.com/tronagemclub/GEM-O-RAMA.htm.

 Because of your support this article will be made into a KCET Artbound video feature!

-Trona, the town’s namesake, is the second most abundant saline mineral found at Searles Dry Lake, with Thenardite the second most abundant sulfate mineral found here.
+Trona, the town’s namesake, is the second most abundant saline mineral found at Searles Dry Lake, with thenardite the second most abundant sulfate mineral found there.

 Because these saline minerals are soluble in water, they must be washed and cleaned in brine, otherwise their surfaces will become etched or they will simply dissolve into solution over time.